Gary Beisbier

-Gary Duane Beisbier (born July 3, 1945) is an American songwriter, arranger and musician best known for co-writing hit songs for The Buckinghams.
+Gary Duane Beisbier (born July 3, 1945) is an American rock music songwriter, arranger and musician who co-wrote hit songs for The Buckinghams.
 Gary is a founding member of the rhythm and blues horn rock band from Chicago, Illinois, The Mob.

-Early Years
+Early years

 Gary grew up in a house surrounded by music.
 His sister played the flute, one of his brothers played trumpet while another older brother played guitar.
 In grade school, he took lessons on the clarinet and started doubling on saxophone in Junior High.
 Gary liked the good stuff in many genres, big band and small combo jazz, classical standards, pop, and musical theater.

 Gary went to West Aurora High School in Illinois.
 During those high school years emerged the band “The Maybees”, his first exposure to playing rock ’n’ roll at the age of 15.
 They played many teen dances, called record hops at that time, and various other weekend engagements in the Chicago suburbs.
 By the time graduation rolled around the group had also released three 45s on Terry Records.
 Beisbier went on to college at Northern Illinois University where he was active in the music program.